kantega/kson/readme.md

 Our main fascination for functional programming arose when we discovered that functionally written programs have certain advantages over idiomatic java (commonly referred to as "objectoriented programming"):

- * The programs became smaller, meaning less code to write and maintain
+ * The programs became smaller - less code to write and maintain
- * The programs became safer, less exceptions, bugs and mistakes were made.
+ * The programs became safer - fever exceptions, bugs and mistakes.
- * We found the functional paradigm was easier to reason about, and hence the architecture and design of our were improved (i know, it is subjective.
+ * We found the functional paradigm was easier to reason about, and hence the architecture and design of our programs were improved (i know, it is subjective.
 But try for yourself)

-By writing this library we wanted to demostrate how easy it is to build a solid library (that beats all the jsonlibraries i know of regarding all aspects except runtime speed) by using only a limited set of buildingblocks.
+By writing this library we wanted to demonstrate how easy it is to build a solid library - which beats all the jsonlibraries i know of regarding all aspects except runtime speed - by using only a limited set of buildingblocks.
+Now, the term " easy" is of course a bit misleadin.
+Its easy for us, but if you are not used to functions, then it might take some time to get used to.
+But if you take your time a new world will reveal itself before your eyes.
+I guarantee it! <sup>1</sup>)

+<sup>1) Not a guarantee</sup>

 This library is built up by four distinct parts.
 Used by the others, and core to the library are the _data-objects_ (org.kantega.kson.json) that represent